jnsahaj/lumen/README.md

 lumen configure
 ```

-This will guide you through selecting an AI provider and entering your API key.
+This will guide you through:
+1. Selecting an AI provider
+2. Entering your API key (optional if using environment variable)
+3. Specifying a custom model name (optional - press Enter to use the default)

 The configuration is saved to `~/.config/lumen/lumen.config.json`.

 > [!NOTE]
 > The `diff` command works without any configuration - it's a standalone visual diff viewer.

 ## Usage 🔅